What Is The Story Behind The Power Pants Designs?

 - 0 Comment(s)

-Our designs are all illustrated by hand and take you on a little journey with a story to tell.
-Read about the meaning and inspiration of the newest design here!
+Our designs are all hand-sketched and take you on a little journey with a story to tell.
+Read about the meaning and inspiration of the newest design here....

-Our 'equality' collection is now with us and we want to start to decipher our thoughts behind the new designs.
-Looking at all new arrivals in the online store we hope you see how many details are there to discover, from apple-eating women to saxophone playing jazz musicians.
+Our 'equality' collection is now with us and we want to start to explain our thoughts behind the new designs.
+Looking at all new arrivals in the online store there are many details to discover, from apple-eating women to saxophone playing jazz musicians.

 How is this all connected to the topic of equality?

-When we started to reflect about the topic of equality we couldn't find a start or an end - it is a vast topic with many facettes.
-The topic of gender equality was important for us to address and where you can dive deep (and actually get quite lost) we finally decided to stay with the topic of the change in fashion that came along with the gender equality movement.
+When we started to reflect about the topic of equality we didn't know where to start - it is a complex topic with many factors.
+The topic of gender equality was important for us to address so we finally decided to stay with the topic of the change in fashion that came along with the gender equality movement.

-For our Power Pants we first read everything there is to know about the women that started to wear pants instead of skirts, which surprisingly is not such a long ago - in the 1930's.
-Just grandma's time.
+For our Power Pants we first read and watched everything there is to know about the women that started to wear and feel comfortable in pants instead of skirts, which surprisingly is not such a long ago - in the 1930's.
+Basically just your grandma's time.

 Both version light and dark blue are showing three of the most well-known of these women: Marlene Dietrich, Katharine Hepburn, Coco Chanel.
 Female powerhouses: inspiring, strong and fiercely independent actresses, fashion designers and vocalists.